2 Mistakes Parents Make with Daylight Savings: Fall Edition

 Mistake 2: Altering baby's schedule on Sunday

 So let's say your child does wake up an hour earlier on Sunday, for whatever reason.
 The worst thing you can do in this case is put your baby down for a nap or bedtime earlier on Sunday because he woke up earlier that morning.
-Stick to your regular schedule on Sunday, no matter what happens that morning.
+Stick to your regular clock schedule on Sunday, no matter what happens that morning.

 For example, let's say your baby normally wakes at 6:30am and then naps at 9:30am.
 But, he wakes at 5:30am on Daylight Savings Sunday.
-You would still do his nap at 9:30am, NOT 8:30am.
+You would still do his first nap at 9:30am, NOT 8:30am.
 But won't he be extra tired and cranky because there's an extra hour of wake time there?
 Yes.
-That might be a rough hour and/or you may need to entertain him to keep him awake.
+That might be a rough hour and/or you may need to entertain him more than usual to keep him awake.
 But, that'll happen once, and then you'll be back on schedule.

-If you move his naptime an hour earlier to compensate for the earlier wake-up, then you're just affirming it.
+If you move his naptime an hour earlier to compensate for the earlier wake-up, then you're just affirming "the early".
 This means you're starting a cycle of continuing that earlier schedule.
 If you put him down early for Nap 1, then you'll likely need to for Nap 2 as well.
 Then bedtime will need to be earlier.
 Then guess what...yep...he'll likely be up earlier again on Monday.
 This is where parents get stuck in the trap of the earlier schedule after we fall back.
 To avoid that, just get back to your normal schedule on Sunday, regardless of what time he got up that morning.

 For young babies on 3 or more naps, just continue going with the flow and their normal wake windows.
 For older babies and young toddlers, you may want to have a special activity or two that you can pull out to help keep them awake for that extra time.
 Going outside often does the trick.
 But, if the weather isn't favorable, then you can try blowing up some balloons in the living room, playing with new Play-Doh, or something else fun that isn't part of his normal every day routine.
 This will help keep him entertained until his normal nap time.